 Is this real?

-The book of Truth says in Ephesians 6:12 this: “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”
+The book of Truth says in Ephesians 6:12: “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”
 This is only one of the references in the Bible where it talks of evil, Satan, demons, and fowl spirits.
-There are hundreds upon hundreds of times.
+There are hundreds upon hundreds of times in which the Bible talks of evil.

 Yes, spiritual warfare is real.
-Yes, there is a heaven and a hell.
+It still exists today even though Jesus owns the Victory.
+Satan still messes with us to throw us off course.
+We need to stand firm in Christ to fight.
+And yes, there is a heaven and a hell.
 Satan exists along with other fallen angels.
-And yes, we have to fight them off.
-No, I’m not a crazy person.
+And no, I’m not a crazy person.

 My wake-up call.